extdn/extdn-phpcs/README.md

 ### Contributions

 Any contributions are welcome.
+However, dont start coding just yet.
+Make sure first that the work is going to be worth the effort.

-Add a new issue under **Issues** to address new rulesets that are needed or report other issues.
+1) Add a new issue under **Issues** to address new rulesets that are needed or report other issues.

+2) Once the creation of the new rule has been accepted by adding a label `Accepted` under **Issues**, we're good to go.

+3) If a similar rule already exists in the Magento ECG standards and/or Magento Marketplace standards, simply try to include this rule within the ExtDN ruleset.

+4) If no rule exists yet, let's create it.
 As an example, you can use the `SetTemplateInBlockSniff` within the folder `Extdn/Sniffs/Blocks`.
 It can be tested upon a sample file under `Extdn/Samples/Blocks`:

     vendor/bin/phpcs --standard=./vendor/extdn/phpcs/Extdn vendor/extdn/phpcs/Extdn/Samples